Funding Frequently Asked Questions

 Will I get funding?

 Admission does not guarantee funding, and funding is awarded on a competitive basis.
-We consider all program applicants for funding.
+We consider all program applicants that meet the December 10 deadline for funding.
 Funding offers may be in the form of fellowships or research / teaching assistantships, or a combination.
 Both M.S. and Ph.D. applicants are considered for funding, but certain funding opportunities are restricted to Ph.D. students.
 Offers for assistantships are made starting in late February.
 The committee uses its aggregate evaluations to select applicants who will be offered Fellowships and graduate assistantships.
 Requests for funding exceed the funds we have available, so awards are very competitive.

 What are the chances that I will get funding if I am an international student?

-All applicants who meet the December deadline are considered for funding.
+All applicants who meet the December deadline are considered for funding, including international students.
 Assistantships are awarded competitively with continuation subject to satisfactory performance in the program and the availability of funds.
 Requests for funding exceed the funds we have available, so awards are very competitive.

 What kinds of appointments are there?